Stateside Puerto Ricans: Political participation

 There are various ways in which stateside Puerto Ricans have exercised their influence.
 These include protests, campaign contributions and lobbying and voting.
 Compared to the United States, voter participation by Puerto Ricans in Puerto Rico is very large.
-However, many see a paradox in that this high level of voting is not echoed stateside.
-There, Puerto Ricans have had persistently low voter registration and turnout rates, despite the relative success they have had in electing their own to significant public offices throughout the United States.
+Many believe there is a paradox in that this high level of voting is not echoed stateside.
+There, Puerto Ricans have had persistently low voter registration and turnout rates, despite the relative success they have had in electing community members to significant public offices throughout the United States.

 To address this problem, the government of Puerto Rico has, since the late 1980s, launched two major voter registration campaigns to increase the level of voter participation of stateside Puerto Rican.
 While Puerto Ricans have traditionally been concentrated in the Northeast, coordinated Latino voter registration organizations such as the Southwest Voter Registration Education Project and the United States Hispanic Leadership Institute (based in the Midwest), have not concentrated in this region and have focused on the Mexican-American voter.
 The government of Puerto Rico has sought to fill this vacuum to insure that stateside Puerto Rican interests are well represented in the electoral process, recognizing that the increased political influence of stateside Puerto Ricans also benefits the island.

 This low level of electoral participation is in sharp contrast with voting levels in Puerto Rico, which are much higher than that not only of this community, but also the United States as a whole.

+Voter participation has historically been higher in Puerto Rico itself than among Stateside Puerto Ricans.
 The reasons for the differences in Puerto Rican voter participation have been an object of much discussion, but relatively little scholarly research.
+An estimated 58% of Stateside Puerto Ricans support the Democratic party and say they think the party represents them well, while 36% think that way of the Republican party.